Gamer.LK Competitive Rules

 Tournament Staff may order the match lobby to be remade due to technical issues at their sole discretion.
 The following conditions serve as a guideline as to when Tournament Staff will remake the match lobby.

-8.4.1. – If a player unintentionally disconnects prior to the start of a match, Tournament Staff will delay the start of match to allow the player to rejoin.
-The match is considered started once the bus countdown has begun.
+8.4.1. – If a player unintentionally disconnects prior to the start of a match, Tournament Staff may delay the start of match to allow the player to rejoin.
+However, the match is considered started once the bus countdown has begun.
+Such a delay to start will not be done for online tournaments.

 8.4.3. – As a general rule, encountering a bug does not constitute a remake.
 Exceptions will be considered if a bug directly affects a large portion of the lobby.